OCA/management-system/mgmtsystem/README.rst

-The manual field is been removed from model mgmtsystem_system so that the module no more depends on document_page module.
+The manual field is been removed from model mgmtsystem_system so that the module no more depends on document_page module. model mgmtsystem_system.py and the view mgmtsystem_system.xml are moved to mgmtsystem_manuals module
- The manual field is also removed from views system_form and system_tree which are inside mgmtsystem_system.xml

 We added views folder
-we moved menus.xml, mgmtsystem_system.xml and board_mgmtsystem_view.xml to views
-we renamed board_mgmtsystem_view.xml to board_mgmtsystem.xml
+we moved menus.xml and board_mgmtsystem_view.xml to views we renamed board_mgmtsystem_view.xml to board_mgmtsystem.xml

  In oder to fixed an missing context.js error